senrepo/RoadsideAssistance/README.md

 #### User Story(US3) STEP 4- Create a REST method for release an assistant
     * Once the job done, release the assistant

+    Business Logic
+        * once the assistant is released, then he will get added into the availablity pool

     Input
         * customer - customer with a service request
         * assistant